 Is it really Tuesday?
 I am in denial that it is actually the middle of the week.
 I’m still trying to recover from the weekend.
+The Derby always wipes us out.
 Luckily, nothing fascinating has happened this week worth blogging about.
 Oh, I did have a contractor come out yesterday afternoon to look at the bathrooms.
 Hopefully he’ll have some sort of estimate for me soon.
 I’m keeping my fingers crossed that it works out.

 In an attempt to not lose the memories forever, here are a few pictures from our Kentucky Derby party on Saturday.